anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

 ---
 draft: false
 date: 2025-06-12
 categories:
   - Propositional Logic
   - Software Development
 ---

-# Boolean Propositional Logic for software installations?
+# Boolean Propositional Logic for software installations.

-In this blog, we will discuss an application of `Boolean Propositional Logic` in package management in software development and then will play a [small game](https://package-resolving.streamlit.app/){:target="_blank"} where you will act as a package manager.

-If you have ever worked on a software development project, be it a small project for learning new skills or a project running in production, you might have used a package manager to install some libraries for your project.
-Here, we proceed with an example of a `conda` package manager.
-But similar variants are used by other package managers.
+Have you ever worked on a software development project, whether it was a small personal project to learn new skills or a large application running in production?
+If yes, then you have most likely used a package manager to install libraries or dependencies.
+In this blog post, we explore how `Boolean Propositional Logic` can be used for package management within software development.
+To make things more interactive, we have also included a [small game](https://package-resolving.streamlit.app/){:target="_blank"} where you can act as a package manager yourself.

 <!-- more -->